kukuu/AGILITY/README.md

 ## Agile management

 Agile management involves the division of a company into small teams of employees, each one acting like a start-up in its own right.
 The aim is to change the way in which your company runs to meet the ever-changing demands of the global market.
-There is even an ‘Agile Manifesto,’ which highlights the key messages behind the system – including self-organisation, collaboration and cross-functionality of teams.
+The ‘Agile Manifesto,’ highlights key messages behind the system – including self-organisation, collaboration and cross-functionality of teams.

 ### Squads